Taithrah/ComfyUI_Fens_Simple_Nodes/web/docs/OptiEmptyLatent/en.md

   - `FALSE`: Uses your provided resolution (must be in `WxH` or `W:H` format).

 - **Latent Alignment**
   Model preset.
-Selects the optimization preset for the model type (e.g. SDXL, SD1.5, Custom).
+Selects the optimization preset for the model type (e.g. SDXL, SD1.5, SD2, FLUX).
   - Each preset has its own block size, channel count, and recommended aspect ratio range.

 - **Batch Size**
   Number of latent images in the batch (higher values increase VRAM usage).

-- **Block Size**
-  The minimum multiple for width/height.
-Only used when 'Custom' is selected.

-- **Target MP**
-  Target megapixels.
-Only used when 'Custom' is selected.

 ## Usage